 Unfortunately, our digital storefront is down for a bit of maintenance.
 In the meantime, feel free to shop us in-store.
 Please check back again soon.

-My Name is Katelin and I have been going to Up and Running since 2013.
+My name is Katie Fitz and I’ve been going to Up and Running for over 10 years.

 What brought you to Up and Running originally?